-Persons providing investment advice on behalf of our firm are licensed as independent insurance agents.
-These persons will earn commission-based compensation for selling insurance products, including insurance products they sell to you.
-Insurance commissions earned by these persons are separate and in addition to our advisory fees.
-This practice presents a conflict of interest because persons providing investment advice on behalf of our firm who are insurance agents have an incentive to recommend insurance products to you for the purpose of generating commissions rather than solely based on your needs.
-You are under no obligation, contractually or otherwise, to purchase insurance products through any person affiliated with our firm.
+Certain Executive officers and other Associated Persons of our firm are licensed as independent insurance agents.
+These persons will earn commission-based compensation for selling insurance products, including insurance products they sell to our clients.
+Insurance commissions earned by these persons are separate from and in addition to our advisory fees.
+The sale of insurance instruments and other commissionable products offered by Associated Persons are intended to complement our advisory services.
+However, this practice presents a conflict of interest because persons providing investment advice on behalf of our firm who are insurance agents have an incentive to recommend insurance products to you for the purpose of generating commissions rather than solely based on your needs.
+We address this conflict of interest by recommending insurance products only where we, in good faith, believe that it is appropriate for the client's particular needs and circumstances and only after a full presentation of the recommended insurance product to our client.
+In addition, we explain the insurance underwriting process to our clients to illustrate how the insurer also reviews the client's application and disclosures prior to the issuance of a resulting insuring agreement.
+Clients to whom the firm offers advisory services are informed that they are under no obligation to purchase insurance services.
+Clients who do choose to purchase insurance services are under no obligation to use our licensed Associated Persons and may use the insurance brokerage firm and agent of their choice.